Free CNA Classes in Alaska

 Alaska Vocational Technical Center

 The nursing assistant training program at Alaska Vocational Technical Center covers 230 hours of clinical experience, lab skills practice and classroom lectures.
-Classes are from Mondays to Fridays and the first 4 weeks are going to be a classroom lecture and laboratory skills.
-The tuition fee would cost $1840 inclusive of books and tuition, but there are free CNA classes in Alaska for those who qualify.
+Classes are held Monday to Friday and the first 4 weeks consist of classroom lectures and laboratory skills.
+The tuition fee would normally cost $1840 inclusive of books and tuition, but there are free CNA classes in Alaska for those who qualify.
 This is quite limited, so it is best to inquire and complete the requirements beforehand.

-The Kodiak College is also providing a 140-hour CNA training program to ambitious individuals.
-Students who wished to avail a free CNA class should inquire at the admissions office before the enrolment date.
-This has a limited slot to offer, so it serves only to individuals who availed the free classes first.
+Kodiak College also provides a 140-hour CNA training program for ambitious individuals.
+Students who wish to avail themselves of a free CNA class should inquire at the admissions office before the enrollment date.
+There are limited slots serving those who have availed themselves of the free classes first.
 The CNA training program of Kodiak College covers 80 hours of clinical experience, supervised by a licensed nurse or CNA and 60 hours of classroom lectures.
-There are weekend and evening classes available so one can gain flexible training schedules upon enrolment, especially those who are currently employed and planning to shift to a CNA career in the state of Alaska.
+There are weekend and evening classes available so one can have a flexible training schedule upon enrollment, especially those currently employed and planning to shift to a CNA career in the state of Alaska.

 Kachemak Bay Campus